GoogleChrome/ip-protection/Masked-Domain-List.md

 lf16-tiktok-web.tiktokcdn-us.com                 | Bytedance                                                      | Some URLs are Blocked
 pangle-ads.com                                   | Bytedance                                                      | Not Impacted By Script Blocking
 s20.tiktokcdn.com                                | Bytedance                                                      | Not Impacted By Script Blocking
+sf16-web-tos-buz.capcutstatic.com                | Bytedance                                                      | Some URLs are Blocked
 sf16-website-login.neutral.ttwstatic.com         | Bytedance                                                      | Some URLs are Blocked
 tiktok.com                                       | Bytedance                                                      | Not Impacted By Script Blocking
 tiktokv.us                                       | Bytedance                                                      | Not Impacted By Script Blocking